 5513 Rolex Royal Navy Milsub

+In addition, they’re rare.
+Properly rare.
 Once decommissioned, these watches were not terribly desirable in period, while normal 5513 subs were.
 As a result, many less-scrupulous dealers changed handsets and dials to standard configurations, then sourced a standard case back or polished off numbers.
-This was not an uncommon practice and, in addition to the usual causes, has inflated the number of missing or unaccounted of the 1250 milsubs.
-Any surviving milsub is a beautiful thing, but this one features a dial more lovely than most with a gorgeous pumpkin tritium tone.
+This was not an uncommon practice and, in addition to the usual causes, has inflated the number of missing or unaccounted of the 1250 ordered milsubs.
+Any surviving milsub is a beautiful thing.

 The distinction between a 5513 which served the Royal Navy and a standard example is slight.
 The most obvious variation is the handset, which features a broad sword hand for increased underwater lume legibility.
 The ringed T at 12 was printed to meet government requires denoting tritium use.
 Perhaps not obvious at first, the bezel is demarcated through the full 60 minutes, as opposed to the standard 15 minute subdivision.
 Not visible from the exterior, milsub movements also included a hacking seconds which later translated into a few civilian models in the early-mid 70s.
 Spring bars were fixed as is the hallmark of a true military diver.
 I also find it telling that the bones of Rolex’s 1520 did not need significant alteration to meet all the abuse the Navy could throw at it.
 With robust engineering for the period, Rolex had measured twice and cut once.
 It’s a tool, but also a mark of Rolex’s ability to supply the best with the best.
 And that’s worth something . . .quite a lot if markets are any indication.
 I get it too if I’m honest.
 In fact, at this point I think the only thing that could put me off eventually acquiring a milsub is if I saw one on the wrist of Marky Mark.